Jaehyeon1016/Final_C_Language/Final_C/README.md

 In this project, I made a maze game using C language.

 The workspace is Visual Studio(Windows).
+It only works in Windows.

 In this game, there is a multiple choice quiz and a score.

 My plan was[Maze Game](https://docs.google.com/document/d/15ru-1l4GXbCBTrwk78bKu-uxLmtw2U4cIsW8N4xNYrw/edit):

+What I have done in this code:
  * print 19x19 maze
- * Blinded map system
  * move character up, down, left, right
- * Events including treasure box, quizzes, monster
+ * Events including treasure box, quizzes, Nymph
  * Store score and Life Point
- * Checkpoint

-Done so far:

- * print 11x11 maze
- * move character
- * Quizzes
- * store score

 ------------------

 ## Code